0xcapp3/HYDRA/README.md

 - `bridge/<name>.private.key`
 - `bridge/<name>.cert.pem`

+Moreover be sure to have `pipenv` installed.

 ### Startup scripts

 To start HYDRA both `flash_run.sh` and `term_run.sh` scripts are provided.
-The first will flash the firmware and then execute it whereas the second one ... .
+The first will flash the firmware and then execute it whereas the second one will only start the device.
+Both will initialize the EthOS serial connection.

-It requires `tmux` to be installed, and the device to be connected via usb.
-When run, the script will start mosquitto, the MQTT transparent bridge, the EthOS serial connection and the webserver.
+Along that it is necessary to start mosquitto with the following command inside its folder: `./broker_mqtts conf.conf` (?).

+At last, but not least, for the MQTT transparent bridge we need to create a python virtual environemt using `pipenv` and the dedicated `Pipfile`.
+At first go inside bridge folder and run `pipenv shell`, then `pipenv install`.
+Once we have our environment ready we can run it with the following command: `python3 transparent_bridge.py`.

 ## Demo video